Tuesday, 10 January 2023

 January 10 Lakes and mountains

-The other day we took National Route 3 (part of the Pan-American Highway, the longest road in the world - they say) over Garibaldi Pass, the highest point of the crossing of the Andes mountain range (they told us) to drive in the Fuegian forest.
+One day we joined a tour to drive in the Fuegian forest via National Route 3.
+This route is part of the Pan-American Highway, the longest road in the world (they say) and goes over the Garibaldi Pass, the highest point of the road crossing of the Andes mountain range.

 El Lago Fagnano and in the distance el Lago Escondido - 100 km long

-It was a delightful day driving through old growth Fuegian forests dense with ancient Nothofagus trees - also known as the southern beeches, is a genus of trees and shrubs native to southern South America and Australasia - same family as those that we saw growing in Tasmania.
-The layer of top soil is so shallow that storms bring down the older, bigger trees.
+It was a delightful day driving through old growth Fuegian forests dense with ancient Nothofagus trees - also known as the Southern Beeches.
+This is a genus of trees and shrubs native to southern South America and Australasia - same family as those that we saw growing in Tasmania.
+In the forests the layer of topsoil is so shallow that storms bring down the older, bigger trees.
 Like so many places in the world logging, once a thriving industry, is now prohibited.

 The tracks were a bit rough.
 Wahoo!